 This Scenario begins after the resumption of hostilities in the heart of the Polish winter.
-Bennigsen went on the offensive, taking advantage of the scattered French corps, then in winter quarters.
+Bennigsen went on the offensive, taking advantage of the scattered French corps, then in winter guarters.
 He planned to destroy Bernadotte's isolated troops and then retreat to planned reinforced positions around Heilsberg.
 In terrible weather conditions, both armies fought a series of bloody battles without being able to gain the upper hand over their opponent.
 The savage butchery at Eylau would put an end to these sterile, indecisive clashes.
-This Scenario can be completed in $1\frac{1}{2}$ hours of play.
+This Scenario can be completed in 11/2 hours of play.

-Turn - box 1

-End of Game - box 9

-Victory Points - box 8

-Tied Game - boxes 7, 8

-and 9

-French Control in:

-OSTERODE and ELBING

-Russian Control in:

-HEILSBERG and

-ALLENSTEIN

-French Citadel in:

-THÖRN and WARSAW

-Russian citadel in:

-KÖNIGSBERG,

-DANZIG

-GRAUDENZ and
+Turn - box 1 End of Game - box 9 Victory Points - box 8 Tied Game - boxes 7, 8 and 9 French Control in: OSTERODE and ELBING Russian Control in: HEILSBERG and ALLENSTEIN French Citadel in: THÖRN and WARSAW Russian citadel in: KÖNIGSBERG, GRAUDENZ and DANZIG Siege: the French besiege GRAUDENZ and DANZIG